PACER has programs for children and young adults with all disabilities, their parents and families, and the professionals working with the families.

 PACER Center offers three puppet shows for schools.
 The COUNT ME IN show, for preschool to fourth grade, promotes inclusion of children with disabilities and highlights disability awareness.
 The KIDS AGAINST BULLYING show is for students in first through third grade and deals with issues related to bullying.
 The Let's Prevent Abuse puppet show helps students in first through fourth grade learn about abuse.
-The PACER puppets and scripts are available for sale.

 - School-wide Positive Behavioral Interventions and Supports (SW-PBIS)